ajsmith607/memills/content/family-of-edward-hallock-mills/topics/hempstead.md

 {{% fig "hempstead/NY-gbr-p248" "350" /%}}
 </div>

-  - **[Abigail Seaman (Pine) Higbie](https://www.findagrave.com/memorial/108830062/abby-s-higby)** (15 Feb 1805 to 05 May 1877), spelled "Abby" in the Church records and on her tombstone, but "Abbey" is also used.
+  - **[Abigail "Abby" Seaman (Pine) Higbie](https://www.findagrave.com/memorial/108830062/abby-s-higby)** (15 Feb 1805 to 05 May 1877), spelled "Abby" in the Church records and on her tombstone, but "Abbey" is also used.
 Both Emily and Edward Mills appear to be mentioned in the Last Will and Testament of Abby's husband Henry Higbie (? to 30 Oct 1881), dated 21 Oct 1881.
 In the 1850 United States Federal Census in Hempstead, Henry is listed as a farmer.
 Abby and Henry were married in 1852 in South Hempstead.

 {{% fig "hempstead/NY-gbr-p388" "500" /%}}